How to Use the Command 'lvresize' (with examples)

 Example Output:

-Filesystem successfully resized.
+Filesystem on logical_volume successfully resized.